harfbuzz/boring-expansion-spec/VARC.md

 };
 ```

+The `deltaSets` in a `MultiItemVariationData` table store the delta-set for a
+single tuple, addressed by the "inner" index of the `VarIdx`, whereas a
+`MultiItemVariationData` table itself represents the data for all values
+sharing the same "outer" index.

+The `TupleValues` for each entry are the concatenation of the tuple deltas for
+each region.
+The length of the tuple is calculate by dividing the number of
+entries in the `TupleValues` structure by the number of regions.

 ## Variable Composite Description

 A Variable Composite record is a concatenation of Variable Component records.
 Variable Component records have varying sizes.

 ```c++
 struct VarCompositeGlyph
 {